Chuo-ku Tourism Association Official Blog

 >>About this blog

-Hamarikyu Garden Winter feature Snow hanging (Southern style) frost repellent (Obake)
+Hamarikyu Gardens Winter feature Snow hanging (Southern style) Frost repellent (Obake)

-In the sunny weather of Hamarikyu, snow hanging, a winter tradition, was displayed.
+In the sunny Hamarikyu, a winter tradition, snow hanging, was displayed.

-It will give you an accent when your garden becomes lonely.
-It will entertain your eyes until the end of March.
+It will accentuate your garden when you miss it.
+You will enjoy your eyes until the end of March.

-This decoration cannot support this core snow and is only a decoration.
+This decoration cannot support the core snow and is only a decoration.

-In earnest, it is "Kenrokuen-style snow hanging", but the smaller one is displayed in Shiba Rikyu Garden.
+In earnest, it is "Kenroku-en Garden-style snow hanging", but the smaller one is displayed in the Shiba Rikyu Garden.

-Snow hanging in Tokyo is divided into "Northern style" and "Southern style", "Koishikawa Korakuen" and "Rokugien" are northern style, and "Hamarikyu Garden" and "Hibiya Park" are southern style.
+The snow hanging in Tokyo is divided into "Northern style" and "Southern style", "Koishikawa Korakuen Garden" and "Rikugi-en Garden" are northern style, and "Hamarikyu Gardens" and "Hibiya Park" are southern style.

 The method of the master at that time is still handed down.